sychou/page-script/README.md

 PageScript is an Obsidian plugin that runs JavaScript code from Markdown files located within an Obsidian folder.
 It's easy to write scripts by using JavaScript codeblocks and you have basically the full power of Obsidian's API at your disposal.
 Please be aware that this means you can seriously mess up your data and you should never run scripts unless you trust the source, or better yet, are able to read the script yourself to make sure it's safe.

+## 🧠 How It Works

+**The Simple Version**: Each `.md` file in your scripts folder becomes a runnable script.
+When you select a script, PageScript finds all JavaScript code blocks in that file, runs them in isolated sandboxes, collects their return values, and outputs the combined results where you want them.

+**The Details**:
+1. **Files = Scripts**: Every markdown file (`.md`) in your configured folder is a script
+2. **Markdown is Documentation**: Normal text, headers, lists, etc. are ignored - they're just documentation
+3. **Code Blocks = Executable**: Only JavaScript code blocks (`` ```javascript ``) are executed
+4. **Isolated Execution**: Each code block runs in its own sandbox to prevent variable conflicts
+5. **Results Combined**: Return values from all blocks are combined into the final output
+6. **Smart Output**: Results go to cursor, selection, end of page, new file, etc. based on your script's instructions

+**Example Flow**:
+- You have `My Script.md` containing explanatory text and 3 JavaScript code blocks
+- You run the script → PageScript ignores the text, executes the 3 code blocks separately, combines their return values, and inserts the result at your cursor

 ## ✨ Features

 - **✨ JavaScript Pages**: Run JavaScript from a configurable folder in your Obsidian Vault.
 Because it only runs code blocks, you can provide documentation right in the file.
 See examples for the easiest explanation.